-1. I order the Ministry to disclose the records at issue to the requester, no later than January 14, 2002, but not earlier than January 7, 2002, with the exception of the highlighted information within Schedules 4.1(ae) and (af) to the SPA and Schedules 8 and 15 to the CGLA which should not be disclosed, as the requester is no longer seeking access to this information.

-2. I reserve the right to require the Ministry to provide me with a copy of the record disclose to the requester pursuant to Provision 1.
-Ire iginal signed by: na Pascoe December 5, 2001 Ad judicator
+2. I order the Ministry to disclose the remainder of the records to the requester, no later than January 14, 2002 , but not earlier than January 7, 2002 , with the exception of Schedule 4.1(af) which should not be disclosed as the requester is no longer seeking access to this record.
+3. I reserve the right to require the Ministry to provide me with a copy of the record disclosed to the requester pursuant to Provision 2.

+Original signed by: December 5, 2001

+Irena Pascoe

+Adjudicator